Fined for Offensive Speech

 There are many good reasons to set aside the Iowa rulings, one of which being that eliminating offense has never been an adequate governmental interest to support a band on speech.
 Moreover, as the Seventh Circuit observed in another case, “any rule that forbids truthful advertising of a transaction that would be substantively lawful encounters serious problems under the first amendment.”

 Even if the eviction had been illegal, there would have been no legitimate reason for separately punishing the speech.
 Admitting a discriminatory reason for an unlawful eviction could provide evidence to prosecute an illegal eviction.
-There would be no reason to separately punish the coffession.
+There would be no reason to separately punish the confession.

-In the absence of a legitimate state interest in punishing a truthful explanation of the reason for a lawful eviction, Davenport has effectively punished Seeberger’s speech because officials found it distasteful and hurtful.
+In the absence of a legitimate state interest in punishing a truthful explanation of the reason for a lawful eviction, Davenport effectively punished Seeberger’s speech because officials found it distasteful and hurtful.
 However, the First Amendment does not permit Davenport to punish speech simply because it expresses a point of view that city officials find objectionable.